Yakima Valley Cultural Traditions Survey

 Who is leading this project?

 No one will know a place as well as someone who lives there, so we’re partnering with contracted researchers on Cultural Traditions Survey projects.
-In the Yakima Valley we’re excited to announce that the Center is working with Rodrigo Rentería-Valencia, Assistant Professor of Anthropology and Museum Studies at Central Washington University in Ellensburg, and former Yakima resident.
+In the Yakima Valley in 2018 we worked with Rodrigo Rentería-Valencia.
+Rodrigo is Assistant Professor of Anthropology at Central Washington University in Ellensburg, and a former Yakima resident.

 Examples include regional musical traditions (corridos, marimba, etc.); various forms of fishing; agricultural practices and traditions related to harvesting apples, cherries, hops, wine grapes, etc; religious and other ceremonies; artistic and craft traditions (basket weaving, rosemaling, fiber arts, etc.); dance (Pow-wow dances; sayaw sa bangko, etc.); recreational traditions; food festivals, and much more.